Woodhaven-Brownstown School District

 The Woodhaven-Brownstown School District is a public school district in Wayne County, Michigan in Metro Detroit.
 It serves parts of Woodhaven, Brownstown Township, Flat Rock, Huron Township, and Romulus.

 History

 The Woodhaven-Brownstown School District was founded in 1968.
-Before the district was in place, students attended Bates Elementary until seventh grade and then attended Trenton School District schools.
+Before the district was in place, students attended Bates Elementary until seventh grade and then attended Trenton Public Schools.
 In the late 1960s the Carson School District, the Hand School District, and the Maple Grove School District and the Brownstown #10 School District were ordered by court to join together to form one school district which offered grades K-12.
 The school district was then renamed to the Woodhaven-Brownstown School District.

 Schools

 Elementary schools

 There are five elementary schools in the Woodhaven-Brownstown School District.
-All of the elementary schools offer grades K–5.
+All of the elementary schools offer grades K–4.

 Bates Elementary School

 Bates Elementary was founded by Raymond G. Bates in September 1957.
 Bates is located on 22811 Gudith Road.
 The principal of Bates is C. Godfrey.